 Margaret Finerty – NY State Bar # 1066299

 According to the complaint, the Court found that Finerty elicited false testimony from a key witness, who downplayed the benefits the prosecution had provided him in exchange for his testimony, by testifying that he only received a benefit in one criminal case.
-According to the court decision, Finerty was well aware of additional benefits to the witness, including the witness’s other criminal case where Finerty personally appeared in court to offer a plea deal and later contacted the prosecutor regarding the witness’s cooperation.
+According to the court decision, the “District Attorney’s office had engaged in further activity on [the witness’] behalf that neither [the witness] nor the prosecutor revealed during the trial.”
+The witness had another criminal case in which Finerty had personally appeared in court to offer a plea deal and later contacted the prosecutor regarding the witness’s cooperation.
 Finerty had also contacted the Housing Authority on behalf of the witness’s grandparents and was aware that the witness was not arrested or charged when a gun was found in his hotel room.

 - Rule DR 7-103(b) (from the Code of Professional Responsibility, later replaced by the Rules of Professional Conduct) required that prosecutors make timely disclosures of the existence of evidence known to the prosecutor that tended to negate the guilt of the accused, mitigate the degree of the offense or reduce punishment.

-Note: This is a summary based on the grievance, see the grievance for more detail and context.
-The grievance authors do not have personal knowledge of any of the facts or circumstances of the attorney or the cases mentioned; the grievance is based entirely on court opinions, briefs and/or other documents cited therein.
+Note: This is a summary based on the grievance, click on the grievance below for more detail.
+The grievance authors do not have personal knowledge of any of the facts or circumstances of the attorney or case(s) mentioned; the grievance is based entirely on court opinions, briefs and/or other documents cited therein.